rainarch/DSNER/README.md

 If you use the code or data, please cite the following paper:

 [Yang et al., 2018] Yaosheng Yang, Wenliang Chen, Zhenghua Li, Zhengqiu He and Min Zhang.
-Distantly Supervised New-Type Named Entity Recognition, Proceedings of COLING2018, pp.2159–2169, Santa Fe, New Mexico, USA, August 20-26, 2018
+Distantly Supervised NER with Partial Annotation Learning and Reinforcement Learning, Proceedings of COLING2018, pp.2159–2169, Santa Fe, New Mexico, USA, August 20-26, 2018